-In 2017 we made steady progress across the three pillars of our Enhancing Livelihoods goal – Fairness in the Workplace, Opportunities for Women and Inclusive Business.
+In 2018 we continued to make steady progress across the three pillars of our Enhancing Livelihoods goal – Fairness in the Workplace, Opportunities for Women and Inclusive Business.

 Our business contributes to the economic livelihoods of many people and communities across our value chain.
 In developing and emerging markets, we have an even greater impact.
 Our supplier and distribution networks involve millions of smallholder farmers, distributors and retailers, many of whom are women.

 We want to deliver both business growth and positive social impact.
 We are embedding human rights across our business and are using the power of our brands to advocate important social issues to our consumers.

 Three pillars of our Plan support our big goal to enhance livelihoods for millions.
 These commitments are fundamental to the way we aspire to do business and support our continued growth.

 Our approach, which directly supports a number of the UN Sustainable Development Goals, focuses on: